Sometimes, having a well-defined brand message makes a bigger impact on sales than the price or even the quality of your products.

 Donald Miller puts it this way: “People don’t buy the best products and services.
 They buy the ones they can understand the fastest.”

 With any given ad, blog post, landing page, or email, your audience should immediately recognize what you’re offering and why it matters.

 But that kind of messaging clarity can only happen when you’ve clearly defined your brand.
 You need an internal definition your staff can refer to whenever they interact with your audience, and you need an external definition that concisely communicates that idea.

 We want your campaigns—and your brand—to be successful.
-So to help you define your brand message and help your audience understand you better, here are three questions you should be able to answer succinctly.
+To help you define your brand message and help your audience understand you better, here are three questions you should be able to answer succinctly.